 Financial Reporting, Monitoring & Support

-finances.
-The department houses MPU’s Director of Finance for Utilities, Assistant Investment Officer, Procurement Accountant and Procurement Clerk.
+The department houses MPU’s Director of Finance for Utilities, Treasury Accountant, Procurement Accountant and Procurement Clerk.
 The department provides managerial, analytical and financial administrative support to all utility departments.
 In its efforts to promote transparency, results of financial operations, revenues and expenses, are reported to the McAllen Public Utility Board (PUB) each quarter.

 The guideline driving all activities of the Utility is the budget.
 Three major uses of the budget are to set rates through estimated costs; ensure that spending will not exceed anticipated revenues or resources; and, the budget serves as a guideline for the internal allocation of revenues in order to pay for necessary operating and capital costs timely.